dominikduda/vim_current_word/README.md

   - Instant access to information where the variable under cursor is used
   - Works out of the box!

-##### The most importantly it solves all the problems other similar plugins have with knowing what exacly is a word and when cursor is on the word.
+##### The most importantly it solves all the problems other similar plugins have with knowing what exactly is a word and when cursor is on the word.

 Plugin determines what is a word based on what is a keyword in current file type.
 For example `foo#bar` in `.vim` file will be a single word (because vimscript allows to put `#` as part of variable name), but in `.rb` file `foo#bar` will be considered as two words (because `#` starts comment).